yevheniizh/yevheniizh/README.md

 # 👋 Hi, I’m Yevhenii.

-Inspired Software Engineer with 6 month of experience in core Javascript and React.
+Frontend developer with 1 year of experience in core Javascript and React.
-Willing to keep learning and practicing React SPA development.
 Has 4 years technical background of industrial hydraulic engineering.

 <!--